 It is expected that balls complying to this specification will progressively replace the old non-modulated IR light balls used until now, between 2009 and 2010.
+For 2011, see rule 4.2 of the RoboCupJunior Soccer Rules.

 Producers of these balls must apply for a certification process upon which they can exhibit the RCJ-compliant label and their balls used in RCJ tournaments.